kaihouguide/Mangatan/README.md

-### to make it easeier to use this project we started maintaing our own Language-learning Focused [suwayomi-fork](https://github.com/KolbyML/Mangatan)
+### To make it easeier to use this project we started maintaing our own Language-learning Focused [suwayomi-fork](https://github.com/KolbyML/Mangatan)